 “You only have to experience getting something you want—and living with it for a while—to discover it’s never as good as you thought it would be,” she writes.
 “Keeping that truth in front of you saves you from pursuing something that takes you somewhere you don’t want to be.”

 Why is so contentment so difficult?
 How do we focus on a broader perspective, see what we are missing and what God wants us to see?
 Short gives us insight into living life fully, whatever our circumstances.
 She helps us to live fully by addressing four lenses that change our perspective: The Big Picture, The Present View, The Rear View, and The Higher View.
 Each section challenges readers to look for the good in life that is present but overlooked.
 It’s a challenge that inspires me not just to see my life differently, but to live it differently.
 Nothing really changes—except my perspective.
 But in changing my perspective, everything is truly different.

-To receive a free digital copy of Laurie Polich Short’s When Changing Nothing Changes Everything: The Power of Reframing Your Life, consider becoming a member of Christ and Pop Culture for as little as $5 per month.
-You’ll get free stuff each month, full access to Christ and Pop Culture Magazine (including all back issues), entrance to our exclusive members group on Facebook—and you’ll help us keep the lights on.
+To receive a digital copy of Laurie Polich Short’s When Changing Nothing Changes Everything: The Power of Reframing Your Life, consider becoming a member of Christ and Pop Culture for as little as $5 per month.
+You’ll get free stuff each month, full access to our digital Christ and Pop Culture Magazine (including all back issues), entrance to our exclusive members-only group on Facebook—and you’ll help us keep the lights on.
 Join now.